trilinos/Trilinos/TrilinosBuildQuickRef.rst

 Selecting compiler and linker options
 -------------------------------------

-NOTE: The <Project> TriBiTS CMake build system will set up default compile options for GCC ('GNU') in development mode on order to help produce portable code.
+NOTE: The Trilinos TriBiTS CMake build system will set up default compile options for GCC ('GNU') in development mode on order to help produce portable code.

 a) Configuring to build with default debug or release compiler flags: